Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 You’ll be asked to enter basic info like country and company name.

-Google Data Studio has over 600 connectors, allowing marketing agencies to pull data sets from any popular marketing platform.
+Looker Studio has over 600 connectors, allowing marketing agencies to pull data sets from any popular marketing platform.
 20 of these connectors are completely free and they are provided by Google.
-The remaining 600+ are paid so the total cost of Google Data Studio will entirely depend on the integrations you use on a daily basis to report on your marketing activities.
+The remaining 600+ are paid so the total cost of Looker Studio will entirely depend on the integrations you use on a daily basis to report on your marketing activities.

 You can even make your extra connectors if you can't find what you're looking for.
 You can create your own connector in the Partner Connectors section, too.